bernd-ulmann/gamma_spectrometer/tiny_spectrometer/README.md

 This directory contains my notes and sources for building a simple gamma spectrometer.
-This was mainly developed over Christmas time 2020/2021, and I had to use what was at hand, so there are certainly better ways to do things which I am fully aware of. :-)
+This was mainly developed over Christmas time 2020/2021, and I had to use what was at hand, so there are certainly better ways to do things
+- something which I am fully aware of. :-)

 Overview
 --------